Minding Your Movie Business: Pro Tips for Directors

 projects and he’s a juried on an array of film competitions as part of this workshop series we are

-screening selected short films by past winners of the march on washington’s film festivals
+screening selected short films by past winners of March On

 emerging and student filmmaker competition the two films selected for today’s